-City, county, and state capital improvement projects are not being proposed for this development.
+Finding: Not Applicable City, county, and state capital improvement projects are not being proposed for this development.

-L. Non-hazardous tree removal that is not exempted pursuant to OCMC17.49.080.K.

-Non-hazardous tree removal is not being proposed for this development.

-M. Fences that do not meet the standards for exemption pursuant to OCMC 17.49.080.O.4.

-Fences are not being proposed for this development.
+- L. Non-hazardous tree removal that is not exempted pursuant to OCMC17.49.080.K.
+Finding: Not Applicable Non-hazardous tree removal is not being proposed for this development. - M. Fences that do not meet the standards for exemption pursuant to OCMC 17.49.080.0.4.
+Finding: Complies as Conditioned Fences are not being proposed for the proposed development.
+However, if a fence is proposed outside of this process- it will be reviewed for compliance with 17.49080N, which will require a separate Type I or Type II NROD review.
+Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.

-17.49.100 - General development standards.
+i.
+General development standards.